mojochao/fubard/README.rst

 - clone this repository with 'git@github.com:mojochao/fubard.git YOURAPPNAME' command
 - move to your boilerplate project source with 'cd YOURAPPNAME' command
 - edit README.rst to reflect your application
-- edit requirements.txt to reflect your application's dependencies
+- edit requirements.txt to reflect your application dependencies
-- edit setup.py to reflect your application's module and dependencies
+- edit setup.py to reflect your application module and dependencies
-- move fubard.py to YOURAPPNAME.py and edit to reflect your application's functionality
+- move fubard.py to YOURAPPNAME.py and edit to reflect your application functionality